 When Penn students return to campus this August, they’ll no longer see the clearance signs, which seemed to have become a permanent fixture, in the windows of the American Apparel store on campus.
 Instead, they will see signs for a new vintage clothing store, Raxx Vintage West, which will open in its place just as school starts.

 The opening of the new store comes after a long-time struggle for American Apparel to stay open.
-In January, American Apparel and announced that all of its stores would close, including the one on Penn’s campus.
+In January, American Apparel filed for bankruptcy and announced that all of its stores would close, including the one on Penn’s campus.

 Raxx Vintage — founded by Amanda Saslow, who has been in vintage clothing for 19 years and who also runs a wholesale supplier warehouse called Bulk Vintage — has another store on South Street.